makersacademy/CV/README.md

 * Define the problem:
   - Define the problem, break it down and look for any potential issues downstream.
 At Zopa created a process flow diagram after talking to the business owner and shared this with the team for feedback.
 This was then used as the wireframe for the actual system.
 * Innovation:
   -  Looking to improve/refactor code for a genuine benefit.
 Example at Zopa with an opportunity to add needed flexibility of the 'on hold' feature.
 Instead of a solution to pause the Sidekiq queue, the queue time was made adjustable.
-This gave the users added flexibility at an individual cases and also allowed them to simulate a full work flow in UAT.
+This gave the users added flexibility for individual cases and also allowed them to simulate a full work flow in UAT.
 * Planning and Design:
   - The [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project shows how the single responsibility principle was used to design the system.
 Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem led to making, maintaining and adding features easier.